 I don't get it.
 What do you do?
 I can help with any story development and script editing issue (rewrites, notes, reports, exercises to work through tough bits), but I also have a specialty in fan relationships, and consulting on development and production for projects in a digital, interactive age.
 Specifically, I can help with audience retention and creation, social media engagement, and managing expectations for story and visual interpretation.
 I especially bridging that gap between academia and industry.

 How are you different from a normal script editor or consultant?
 I can help you develop your project, and work with the fans.
 Not just 'manage' them or 'deal' with them, but access fans, their wealth of knowledge, and their power online, which can help your box office returns/company success.

 How do you develop a project?
 It depends on the project.
 I consider the potential or existing audience, the motivations of the creators, the ways of communication already present in that audience and ways that they could be developed, and the expectations of that audience on the creative work.

-I've a background in literature with a BA and an MA in Literature, but it was my work during my PhD in Film and Digital Media research on sets like Twilight and Captain America, and at the game design studios of The Lord of the Rings Online and Infinite Crisis that opened up my access to event film adaptations, and illustrated a gap in current academic research and industry practice.
+I've three degrees on literature and film with a BA in English Literature, an MA in Arthurian Literature.
+But it was my work during my PhD in Film and Digital Media research on sets like Twilight and Captain America, and at the game design studios of The Lord of the Rings Online and Infinite Crisis that opened up my access to event film adaptations, and illustrated a gap in current academic research and industry practice between fans and creators.

 Fans are more vocal and influential than they've ever been, due to the immediacy of the Internet and the continuously connected fan (via fan sites, Twitter, Facebook, Tumblr etc.).
 So how do you develop a project in this new and quickly changing atmosphere?
 I can help you answer this question.